7368697661/Ultra-Lobster/README.md

 Open a ticket!
 I can't promise I will always be the fastest, but I'll try to add support and push fixes as quickly as I can.

 # TODO
+- [ ] make theme less bad on the code side
+- [ ] figure out font fallback for other languages
 - [ ] make better graphics
 - [x] upload new photos
 - [x] rewrite copy to match new design spec